-ARTICLE 18: MECHANICS, SERVICEMAN TOOL ALLOWANCE FUND
+ARTICLE 19: MECHANICS, SERVICEPERSON TOOL ALLOWANCE FUND

-The Employer shall make contributions at the rate of six cents (\$0.06) per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Operating Engineers' Mechanics Tool Allowance Fund.
+The Employer will make contributions at the rate set forth in Schedule "A" per hour for each hour for which wages are payable hereunder for each Employee covered by this Agreement to the Operating Engineers' Mechanics Tool Allowance Fund.

-ARTICLE 19: CONSTRUCTION INDUSTRY REHABILITATION FUND
+ARTICLE 20: CONSTRUCTION INDUSTRY REHABILITATION FUND

-The Employer shall make contributions at the rate of two cents (\$0.02) per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Construction Industry Rehabilitation Fund.
+The Employer will make contributions at the rate set forth in Schedule "A" rate per hour for each hour for which wages are payable hereunder for each Employee covered by this Agreement to the Construction Industry Rehabilitation Fund (CIRP).

-ARTICLE 20: OPERATING ENGINEERS' ADVANCEMENT FUND
+ARTICLE 21: OPERATING ENGINEERS' ADVANCEMENT FUND

-The Employer shall make contributions at the rate of fifteen cents (\$0.15) per hour for each hour for which wages are payable to each employee covered by this Agreement to the Operating Engineers' Advancement Fund.
+The Employer will make contributions at the rate set forth in Schedule "A" of per hour for each hour for which wages are payable to each Employee covered by this Agreement to the Operating Engineers' Advancement Fund.